Junge Frau erklärt

 To prepare for the consultation, you can find additional information, such as details on statutory care benefits or the health questionnaire, in the employee portal under the heading ‘Information on CareFlex Chemie’.

 Yes, for several reasons.
 Firstly, the personal contributions required in the event of needing care vary from region to region.
-Full-time residential care at a selected facility in Mannheim at care level 1 costs €2,833.35 per month; in Schifferstadt, for example, a personal contribution of €2,498.12 would be required (source: AOK).
-It is also important to clarify whether outpatient cover is sufficient or whether inpatient cover makes more sense – for example, for single people or working professionals living far from their families.
+Full-time residential care in a selected facility in Mannheim at care level 1 costs €2,833.35 per month; in Schifferstadt, for example, a personal contribution of €2,498.12 would be required (source: AOK).
+It is also important to clarify whether outpatient cover is sufficient or whether inpatient cover makes more sense – for example, for single people or working people living far from their families.

 Once you’ve registered on the staff portal, you can log in.
 On the dashboard, there’s an ‘Appointments’ tile.
 You can easily book consultation appointments there.
 So, 1. register, 2. log in, 3. book an appointment.

-- Important: The browsers you use should be up to date.
+1. Important: The browsers you use should be up to date.
 The following browsers are currently supported by the portal: Mozilla Firefox, Google Chrome, Microsoft Edge, Apple Safari

-- Tablets, such as the Apple iPad, Samsung Galaxy, Huawei MatePad, etc., or any type of smartphone cannot currently be used for video consultations via the portal.
+2. Tablets, such as the Apple iPad, Samsung Galaxy, Huawei MatePad, etc., or any type of smartphone cannot currently be used for video consultations via the portal.
 Smartphones and tablets can be used for all other functions, such as registration, reading and saving documents.

-- Please check whether a firewall in your home or on company devices might be causing the disruption.
+5. Please check whether a firewall in your home or on company devices might be causing the disruption.

-- Software updates improve the performance of the software itself, but often also close security gaps and minimise risks.
+6. Software updates improve the performance of the software itself, but often also close security gaps and minimise risks.
 You should therefore ensure that all necessary programmes are up to date.

-You can find further information here: Technical notes / Requirements for video consultations
+You can find further information here: Technical Notes / Requirements for Video Consultations

 In addition, IGBCE members are entitled to free, expert care advice.

 The departing employee may take over the policy on a private basis.
 Once they have deregistered, they will automatically receive a letter from Barmenia containing an offer to continue the policy.
 They may accept this offer within three months of its delivery.
 The application must be submitted in writing to the consortium leader for products and administration (Barmenia Krankenversicherung AG).
 Once the deadline has passed, the option to continue the policy privately expires.
-Should the employee regain eligibility for the group policy after taking out individual insurance, their employer will re-enrol them in the group insurance policy at the entry age they have reached at that time.
-In the event of such re-enrolment, the employee has the choice of continuing the individual insurance alongside the group insurance policy or transferring the individual insurance, together with the rights acquired up to that point (e.g. age provisions), into the group insurance policy.
+Should the employee become eligible for cover under the group policy again after taking out individual insurance, their employer will re-enrol them in the group insurance policy at the entry age they have reached at that time.
+In the event of such re-enrolment, the employee has the choice of either continuing the individual insurance alongside the group insurance policy or transferring the individual insurance, together with the rights acquired up to that point (e.g. age provisions), into the group insurance policy.

 The contracts can be terminated at any time.